pierrehoudayer/RUBIS/README.md

 |:--:|
 | Deformation of a polytropic structure with index $N=1/2$ at $110.5$% of the Keplerian rotation rate.
 Isopotentials are shown on the left and the density distribution on the right. |

-We see again that we are close to the critical rotation rate, which we can test by running the program with `rotation_target = 1.11`:
+We see that there is a considerable flattening due to the more homogeneous mass distribution, and that we are again close to the critical rotation rate, which we can test by running the program with `rotation_target = 1.11`:
 ```sh
 In [4]: %run "/home/phoudayer/Documents/Codes/RUBIS/RUBIS.py"